-While cloning, if volume is not mounted and the volume is not in a jukebox with the "read hostname" set, the Server's Client resource is checked for the value of the "Recover Storage Node" for the "read" host.
-Then, the Client resource of the "read" host is checked for the value of the "Clone Storage Node" attribute, to determine where the "write" should go to.
+While cloning, if a volume is not mounted and the volume is not in a jukebox with the "read hostname" set, the Server's Client resource is checked for the value of the "Recover Storage Node" for the "read" host.
+Then, the "write" storage node host is determined by first checking the "clone storage nodes" attribute of the storage node from which the cloned data orignates.
+If that value is empty, the "storage nodes" attribute of the "read" host's Client resource is checked to determine where the "write" should go to.